-Northern Ireland domiciled students can apply to the Student Loans Company for a tuition fee loan up to the full cost of their programme of study which they only start to pay back when they are earning over £15,795 a year.
+Northern Ireland domiciled students can apply to the Student Loans Company for a tuition fee loan up to the full cost of their programme of study.

 The Tuition Fee Loan is paid directly to the University.

-If your household income is between £19,204 and £41,065 a partial grant is available.
-This maintenance grant is non-repayable which means that you do not need to pay this money back.
+This maintenance grant is no-repayable which means you do not need to pay this money back.

-Further information about grants and loans for students who live in Northern Ireland can be found on Student Finance Northern Ireland.
+Further information about grants and loans for students who live in Northern Ireland can be found on the Student Finance Northern Ireland website:

 The University will offer a generous bursary scheme to domiciled students from England, Wales and Northern Ireland.
 The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your bursary entitlement.